 - Visit Pernem Temple and see its collection of elephant sculptures.

-- Escape to one of Canacona’s hidden beaches; the region boasts more than 20, so you’ll have no trouble finding a solitary slice of paradise.
+- Escape to one of Canacona’s hidden beaches to find a solitary slice of paradise.

 - Look (but don’t touch!) the turtles that call Agonda and Galgibag beaches home during hatching season.